r2stanton/kracked/README.md

 element is subject to potentially being moved to its own package at some point if it can be sufficiently well generalized to different data sources.

+**WARNING** To those using the webapp, it is not yet setup to work with the parquet IO changes.

 ### Structure currently of the code base:
 ```
 ├── LICENSE